Mental Health Groups

 These neurodivergence-affirming groups are designed for 2SLGBTQIA+ community members and allies.

-Non-status Indigenous community members attend for free or pay-what-you-can
+Indigenous community members attend at no cost or pay-what-you-can

 Trauma Processing Prep Skills Group

 The purpose of this group is to prepare for deeper processing.
-However, participants may notice a significant decrease in PTSD-like symptomology.
+However, participants may notice a significant decrease in PTSD-like symptomology after participating in this group.

 This group is covered by the First Nations Health Authority of BC.
 If you’re not Indigenous or don’t have coverage with the FNHA, participation may be covered by insurance if yours includes services by an RCC.